MooersLab/writingContract/README.md

 At the end of the first week, you could evaluate how you did.
 You could identify what was working and what was not working for you.
 Perhaps you find the above contract to be too complicated or too onerous at this time.
-Perhaps instead of working on multiple writing projects in a given day, you might be more successful with just working on a single writing project in a given week during a 8-hour perioond of focused effort.
+Perhaps instead of working on multiple writing projects in a given day, you might be more successful with just working on a single writing project in a given week during a 8-hour period of focused effort.
 You could then add to your writing contract sometime in the future the work on two or more writing projects.
 You may want to focus on a single writing project in a given day and interleave the work on my second writing project on alternate days.
 This approach reduces context switching and eases the tracking of your effort.